DCPython/documentation/job-board.rst

 Jobs
 ----

-**Please follow these rules to post to the DC Python Job Board**.
+**Please follow these steps to post to the DC Python Job Board**.

-1. Join the DC Python Meetup: http://www.meetup.com/DCPython/join/.
+- Join the DC Python Meetup: http://www.meetup.com/DCPython/join/.

-#.
-Create a job posting: http://www.meetup.com/DCPython/messages/boards/forum/617991.
+- Create a job posting: http://www.meetup.com/DCPython/messages/boards/forum/617991.

-#.
-Send a link to your post to the DC Python mailing list: `DCPython-list@meetup.com <mailto:DCPython-list@meetup.com>`_.
+- Send a link to your post to the DC Python mailing list: `DCPython-list@meetup.com <mailto:DCPython-list@meetup.com>`_.

   - **Include [JOB] in the subject line, some brief introductory text, a link to your post & nothing else.
 E.g.**